+Richard Goossens is professor of Physical Ergonomics at the Faculty of Industrial Design Engineering.
 The emphasis of his research is on ergonomics / human factors in relation to product innovation in order to establish safe, comfortable and error-free task fulfilment in complex multi-user situations in a medical setting.
 The goal is to generate design requirements, methods and product(services).
 The requirements should anticipate the implementation of these products on a large scale and daily use.

 After obtaining a master degree in Mechanical Engineering (specialism Robotics) in 1989, Richard Goossens got his PhD in Biomechanics of Body support in 1994.
 His drive is his passion about the connection between healthcare and design, therefore he established the master track 'Medisign' in 1996.
 In 2009 he became a full professor Physical Ergonomics, and in 2012 he was appointed a Medical Delta professor (with an extra appointment in Erasmus Medical Center).
 From 2017 onwards he is the Chair of the Delft Health Initiative with its mission to bring together researchers involved in health research and innovation, in order to focus TU Delft expertise and contribute to pioneering health technologies within relevant (inter)national research programs.

 - Doctor of Philosophy, February 1994, Biomedical Engineering, Erasmus University Rotterdam, The Netherlands

 - Research Director: Professor Chris J. Snijders

 - Master of Science, May 1989, Mechanical Engineering, Delft University of Technology, The Netherlands

 - Area of Emphasis: Robotics

 Full Professor of Physical Ergonomics, Faculty of Industrial Design Engineering, Delft University of Technology